 What's more American than baseball?
-Grab a hot dog, pop open a box of cracker jacks, and cheer on the Washington Nationals this Fourth of July.
-Sports fans will want to snag tickets for this especially significant game.
-As the home team Nationals battle it out with their division rivals, the Miami Marlins.
+Grab a hot dog, pop open a box of cracker jacks, and cheer for our country’s pastime at Nationals Park.
+Sports fans will be eager to snag tickets for this especially significant game as the home team Nationals will battle it out against the Cincinnati Reds.

 Related Post: 29 Totally Free Things to Do in Washington DC